dotnet/docs/docs/standard/io/pipelines.md

 `PipeReader.ReadAsync`:

 * Supports passing a <xref:System.Threading.CancellationToken>.
-* Throws in an <xref:System.OperationCanceledException> if the `CancellationToken` is canceled while there's a read pending.
+* Throws an <xref:System.OperationCanceledException> if the `CancellationToken` is canceled while there's a read pending.
 * Supports a way to cancel the current read operation via <xref:System.IO.Pipelines.PipeReader.CancelPendingRead%2A?displayProperty=nameWithType>, which avoids raising an exception.
-Calling `PipeReader.CancelPendingRead` returns a <xref:System.IO.Pipelines.ReadResult> with `IsCanceled` set to `true`.
+Calling `PipeReader.CancelPendingRead` causes the current or next call to `PipeReader.ReadAsync` to return a <xref:System.IO.Pipelines.ReadResult> with `IsCanceled` set to `true`.
 This can be useful for halting the existing read loop in a non-destructive and non-exceptional way.

 [!code-csharp[MyConnection](~/samples/snippets/csharp/pipelines/MyConnection.cs?name=snippet)]